 In the next image, this column in the ground level has always been drawn egg-shaped.
 It’s not in the greatest of positions if you’re living in that room but, let’s not forget, you’re a laundry-maid and you should think yourself lucky to have your employers’ bathwater draining down a rendered attachment to the column at the end of your bed.

 Remember how in the originally intended design, some serious bathroom drainage had been anticipated in that part of the house?
 Its groundwork wasn’t going to change.
-It’s responsible for the drain being in the domestique’s rejigged room and (in for a penny, in for a pound) its off-grid column supporting the column artfully framing the relocated master bed above.
+It’s responsible for the drain being in the domestique’s rejigged room and its off-grid column supporting the column artfully framing the relocated master bed above.

 FWIW, the guest bedroom’s bidet and washbasin drain through the wc provided off the lobby for guests caught short.

 It’s all a bit messy.
-It stinks of compromise and of decisions made hastily because Les Savoyes had turned off the money.
+It stinks of compromise and of decisions made hastily and the simplest explanation I can think of is that Les Savoyes had threatened to turn off the money.
 What this all means for us is that the huge architectural cultural construct that is the Villa Savoye, rests on a building that was never intended to happen.
 We’re led to believe LC cared about VS when, given what else was on the cards for him careerwise, it’s more likely he wanted VS done and forgotten.
-Au contraire! you may say but, as a conjectural history of VS’s design, its conjectures are at least based on physical evidence.
+Au contraire! you may say but, as a conjectural history of VS’s design, these conjectures are at least based on physical evidence.

 The VS we know today and endlessly analyze and ponder would not exist if the Savoyes hadn’t been so short on patience and money.
 True, given LC’s formidable media footprint at the time, the Villa Savoye would probably still have become an architectural cultural phenomena of similar magnitude, but the same things would have been written about a totally different building – reminding us once again of how the history of architecture is built upon foundations that aren’t as solid as we think.